bolu-atx/boludev.github.io/_posts/2022-09-30-python-async-pt1.md

 For as long as I have worked in Python land, I never had to touch the async part of the language.
 I know that `asyncio` library has gotten a lot of love in the past few years.
 Recently I've came across an opportunity to do a lot of IO and non-cpu bound work in Python.
 I decided to take a deep dive into the `asyncio` library and see what it has to offer.

+In part 1 of this series (I originally just wanted to write one post and realized the scope is way too big), we'll cover:

+- How async code interfaces with synchronous code in Python
+- How to convert synchronous code to asynchronous code, including how to prevent blocking of the event loop via custom `ThreadPoolExecutor`
+- How to use `asyncio` to run multiple tasks concurrently

 ### Basic example, async hello world